xlwings/xlwings/docs/remote_interpreter.rst

 This feature requires xlwings :guilabel:`PRO` and at least v0.26.0.

-In connection with **Excel on the web** or **Google Sheets**, xlwings can be run on a **server** (running your favorite operating system and powered by a web framework of your choice) for a full cloud experience without local installations of neither Excel nor Python.
-The server can be a cloud service or self-hosted---the only condition is that it must be reachable from Excel on the web or Google Sheets, respectively.
-Note that UDFs are not supported with a remote interpreter.
+In connection with **Google Sheets** or **Excel on the web**, xlwings can be run on a **server** (cloud service or self-hosted) for a full cloud experience without local installations of neither Excel nor Python.

-.. caution:: This feature is currently experimental and only covers parts of the xlwings API, see also :ref:`Limitations`.
+.. important:: This feature is currently experimental and only covers parts of the xlwings API, see also :ref:`Limitations`.

 Why is this useful?
 -------------------